Rogier van der Weyden, 1399 -1464. Altarpiece fragment, Mary Magdalene reading. National Gallery (Great Britain).

 Suzuki Harunobo (1725-1770).
 Girl Reading a Letter While being Massaged by Maid.
 Color woodcut.
 Available through ArtSTOR

 Critical reading--active engagement and interaction with texts--is essential to your academic success at Harvard, and to your intellectual growth.
 Research has shown that students who read deliberately retain more information and retain it longer.
 Your college reading assignments will probably be more substantial and more sophisticated than those you are used to from high school.
 The amount of reading will almost certainly be greater.
-College students rarely have the luxury of successive re-readings of material, either, given the pace of life in and out of the classroom.
+College students rarely have the luxury of successive re-readings of material, however, given the pace of life in and out of the classroom.

 While the strategies described below are (for the sake of clarity) listed sequentially, you typically do most of them simultaneously.
 They may feel awkward at first, and you may have to deploy them very consciously the first few times, especially if you are not used to doing anything more than moving your eyes across the page.
 But they will quickly become habits, and you will notice the differences—in what you “see” in a reading, and in the confidence with which you approach your texts.

 You’ve probably engaged in one version of previewing in the past, when you’ve tried to determine how long an assigned reading is (and how much time and energy, as a result, it will demand from you).
 But you can learn a great deal more about the organization and purpose of a text by taking note of features other than its length.